jacmoe/pype-docs/index.md

 [Deployer](http://deployer.org/) is used for deployment, and [Flywheel](https://github.com/jamesmoss/flywheel) is used for temporary storage of processed documents.

-And, last - but not least: Pype is powered by the [Yii Framework](http://www.yiiframework.com/)
+And, last - but not least: Pype is built using the [Yii Framework](http://www.yiiframework.com/)